carolinan/fullsiteediting/Themes/armando/readme.txt

 === Armando ===
 Contributors: poena
-Tested up to: 5.9
+Tested up to: 6.0
-Requires at least: 5.5
+Requires at least: 6.0
 Requires PHP: 7.2
-Version: 1.2.4
+Version: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A full site editing theme for blogs or sports teams.

 == Description ==
-An experimental full site editing theme for blogs or sports teams.
+A full site editing theme for blogs or sports teams.
-This theme requires Gutenberg version 10.6 or newer.
 Armando includes multiple block styles and block patterns including site headers, site footers and page layouts.

 Named after Diego Armando Maradona https://en.wikipedia.org/wiki/Diego_Maradona

-== To do ==
-Handle the duplicate CSS smarter.

 == Changelog ==

+* June 26 2022 Version: 2.0.0.
+Updated the theme for WordPress 6.0.
+This is a large structural update.
+Removed the colors from the template parts since this is no longer supported by WordPress.
+Removed CSS that is no longer needed.
+Reduced the styles and markup needed for the sidebars.
+Replaced the old comments area with the new blocks.
+Fixed an issue with the main content width.
+Adjusted spacing.
+Repositioned the post meta.
+Moved patterns into the patterns folder.
+Solved bugs with the custom block styles that were not loading in the editors.
+Removed the beige color.
+Remove the composer.lock file that was included for WordPress.org by mistake.

 * January 13 2022 Version: 1.2.4.
 Update the theme for WordPress 5.9.